EN

 Though Wyoming doesn’t collect personal income tax, employers in the state still have to take the federal income tax out of employees’ paychecks.

 Employee contributions pay for the federal income tax, and the rate depends on their filing status, wages, and more.
-There are seven federal income tax brackets to be aware of in 2024.
+There are seven to be aware of in 2024.
 These also shift every year.

 Federal unemployment insurance tax

 Most employers, including those in Wyoming, are wholly accountable for paying a federal unemployment tax, per the Federal Unemployment Tax Act (FUTA).
 This tax is in addition to any statewide unemployment taxes they must pay.
-Use this series of tests provided by the IRS to find out if you’re responsible for paying FUTA tax.
+Use to find out if you’re responsible for paying FUTA tax.

 Who pays